 Dare to Dream program

-Thank you for your interest in the Dare to Dream program.
 This year there will only be ONE round of funding with a submission deadline of March 31, 2017.
-If you were thinking of applying to the Fall funding round, this means, that you’ll need to submit your proposals early – by March 31, 2017.
-The new application form can be downloaded from our website as of February 21, 2017.
+If you were thinking of applying for the Fall round of funding, this means you will need to submit your proposal early - by March 31, 2017.

 What do we mean when we say mental health?